-In order to keep the flow of traffic moving safely and quickly, we ask that parents do NOT get out of the car.
+In order to keep the flow of traffic moving safely and quickly, we ask that parents do NOT get out of the car during arrival.
 Our caring and dedicated preschool staff will get the students from the cars and all children are escorted by an adult to keep our young scholars safe.

-If your child is having difficulty exiting the car properly, you will be asked to park your car in the parking lot and bring your child into the school.
+If your child is having difficulty exiting the car properly, you will be asked to park your car in the parking lot and bring your child into the school at door 9A.

-Tardy Arrivals: Park your car and enter with students thru Door 9A - sign your child in and exit the building.
+Tardy Arrivals: Park your car and enter with student thru Door 9A - sign your child in and exit the building.